-Here are the 10 best museums in Seoul to visit in 2022.
+Here are the 10 best museums in Seoul to visit in 2024.

 Leeum Samsung Museum of Art

-The Leeum Samsung Museum of Art was opened in 2004.
-They have an impressive collection of Korean and international modern and contemporary art.
 The museum continuously looks to acquire Korean works of art with great historical value.
 They have over 15,000 works of art.
 The architecture of the museum itself is a work of art.
 It was done by world-famous architects Mario Botta, Jean Nouvel, and Rem Koolhaas.
-It has a great blend of East and West works of art which makes it one of the more international museums in all of Seoul.
+It has a great blend of East and West works of art, making it one of the more international museums in Seoul.

 Address: 60-16 Itaewon-ro 55-gil, Yongsan-gu